-This course provides an introduction to Chemistry and covers the basics of the following topics: atomic structure, molecular shape and stereochemistry, thermochemistry, spectroscopy, spectroscopic characterisation using UV/vis, IR and NMR, thermodynamics and chemical equilibria.
-It is the required 1st year course (with Chemistry 1B) for students intending to proceed to Chemistry 2 and for students of Chemical Engineering.
+This course provides an introduction to Chemistry and covers the basics of the following topics: Atoms, molecules, periodic table, Bonding and molecular orbital theory, Structure and reactivity of organic molecules, Spectroscopy, NMR workshop, Fundamentals of organic reactions and Thermodynamics.
+It is the required 1st year course (with Chemistry 1B) for students intending to proceed to Chemistry 2.
 The course consists of both lectures, workshops and accompanying tutorials as well as a laboratory component.

 Information for Visiting Students

 |Academic year 2016/17, Available to all students (SV1)